mikecao/sparrow/README.md

     SELECT * FROM user WHERE email = 'bob@aol.com'

-Note that the `find` method will always return a single object instance, even if the where condition matches multiple records.
+If the `find` method retrieves multiple records, it will return an array of objects instead of a single object.

 ### Saving Objects